 Although there are basic adobo ingredients, you may find other ingredients that have been included.
 Vinegar and soy sauce are the heart of adobo, but over the centuries, other liquids have occasionally been added to the brine.
 Some varieties include coconut milk, which mellows the strong flavors of the vinegar and soy sauce.
 Others include sugar or honey to add a touch of sweetness and an almost teriyaki-like characteristic.
 The flavor of adobo can also be varied depending on the type of vinegar used.
 In the Philippines, coconut vinegar, rice vinegar, or cane vinegar are the most common.

 Most basic adobo recipes are seasoned only with garlic, bay leaf, and black pepper (the peppercorns can be left whole or crushed for a more vibrant flavor), but additional seasonings may include ginger, onions, or other vegetables.

 And it is not just the brine that can vary—all different kinds of meat can be part of an adobe.
 Although chicken adobo is the most well known, adobo can be made with pork, beef, fish, or other types of meat.
 Although not required, the meat is often fried after stewing to give it a crispy exterior.

 There are as many varieties of adobo as there are cooks in the Philippines.
 Although the country is small, the popularity and reach of adobo have spread throughout the world.

 Most Common Adobos

-Even though the adobo marinade can vary from region to region—and cook to cook—there are some adobo dishes that are made more often than others, like chicken, pork, and beef.
+Even though the adobo marinade can vary from region to region—and cook to cook—some adobo dishes are made more often than others, like chicken, pork, and beef.
 When chicken is the meat of choice, it is called adobong manok, and the dish adobong baboy includes pork.
 Adobong baka is beef adobo.